Company Moving Picture Company

 Like Elton John’s piano, ftrack remained a close companion to the MPC team, helping to track and define each asset as it moved from one end of the pipeline to the other.
 Towards the end of the project, the name of the game was detail, with the MPC team fine tuning the more subtle aspects of the Elton John CG recreation.

 “The last two weeks of the project was all about almost subliminal changes to minute expressions,” says Bloor.
 “Not every version was a step forward, so being able to track where something had come from and when was vital in ensuring that we were always building upon the right version, in the right way, at the right time.”

-ftrack ultimately helped the MPC team to lock in an acutely accurate version of the famous singer’s visage.
-Like the notes of a piano, the hugely varied set of assets that made up this CG countenance were meaningless when considered as individual items, but when combined via a concerted effort conducted by ftrack, they became something beautiful, moving and captivating – all the things that a John Lewis Christmas ad should be.
+ftrack ultimately helped the MPC team to lock in an accurate vision of the famous singer.
+Like the notes of a piano, the varied set of assets that made up this CG countenance meant little when considered as individual items.
+However, when combined, they became something beautiful, moving and captivating – all the things that a John Lewis Christmas ad should be.

 “ftrack is a system built for the reality of project management – one that understands the challenges and setbacks that can occur on a task as complex as The Boy and The Piano, and understands how to make them manageable,” concludes Bloor.

 “Post-production can be unpredictable, but ftrack helps to turn chaos into something that everyone involved on a production can easily understand…and enjoy.”